Hedgerow Heroes Project

 We are also supporters of CPRE’s 40#50 campaign

 CPRE’s 2022 campaign calls for the government to commit to 40% more hedgerow by 2050.
-We were delighted that in the 2023 Environment Improvement Plan the government has committed to target of 45,000 miles of new hedges by 2050 – although this still falls short of CPRE’s aims.
+We were delighted that in the 2023 Environment Improvement Plan the government committed to a target of 45,000 miles of new hedges by 2050 – although this still falls short of CPRE’s aims.